 Weddings are a magical occasion, but they can also be a whole lot of stress.
 Not only for the couple getting married but for everyone who’s invited.
-Between the engagement party, bachelorette party and the big day itself, there’s a lot of money to be spent, presents to be bought and, of course, outfits to be planned.
-While we all know to go all out for the wedding outfit and to dress for a night on the town for the bachelorette party, we can often end up stumped when trying to think of engagement party outfit ideas.
-No matter if you’re the bride-to-be or a guest to the event, deciphering what to wear can be tricky business.
-Below we show you some expert style tips on what to wear to an engagement party.
+Between the engagement party, bachelorette party, and the big day itself, there’s a lot of money to be spent, presents to be bought, and, of course, outfits to be planned.
+While we all know to go all out for the wedding outfit and to dress for a night on the town for the bachelorette party, we often end up stumped when thinking of engagement party outfit ideas.
+Whether you’re the bride-to-be or a guest at the event, deciphering what to wear can be tricky.
+Below, we show you some expert style tips on what to wear to an engagement party.